mariorod98/ObsidianVault/🌱 Seedbox/Untitled 1.md

 ¿por qué prefieres un rol en engineering en vez un content/level design?

 - What I love about programming is that

+- I would implement a finite state machine